scil/MtHamlMore/README.md

 Development memorandum
 --------

-1. Snip called by SnipCaller is invoked at render stage,not parse stage, so Illegal nesting can not be checked.  code : MtHaml\Snip\NodeVisitor\PhpRenderer::enterSnipCaller
+1. Snip called by SnipCaller is invoked by visitor ApplySnip before render stage.  code : MtHaml\Snip\NodeVisitor\ApplySnip::enterSnipCaller

-2. Snp called by InlineSnipCaller is invokded before parse stage.  code:
+2. Snip called by InlineSnipCaller is invokded before parse stage.  code:
     1. MtHaml\Snip\Environment::parseInlineSnipCaller  (InlineSnipCaller is not parsed to an instance of Node for simplify)

 3. SnipCaller/InlineSnipCaller can call snip located same file, because current file is added to snipfiles array. code: